Every day we’re faced with situations out on the road where if our brakes didn’t work as intended, we’d be in serious trouble.

 This is a straightforward thing to notice.
 If you press the pedal and it feels soft, mushy, or not as quick to respond, there might be a problem with the main cylinder.
 The pedal may also fall down, which means it doesn’t go back to its original spot.

-This usually happens due to a problem with the seals inside.
+This typically occurs due to a problem with the seals inside.
 Their purpose is to keep the fluid in so it doesn’t leak.
 If they’re worn or damaged, the fluid will seep out.
-The calipers won’t receive enough to adequately squeeze the rotors and slow your vehicle when this happens.
+The calipers won’t receive enough to adequately squeeze the rotors and slow down your vehicle when this happens.

 Brake Fluid Is Low